 Effective complexity is roughly proportional to Berlyne's hedonic response curve.
 Might this be a clue that our aesthetic response is tuned to effective complexity?
 In other words tuned to the complexity of the biological world?
-See the following for my formulation of this:

-Galanter, P. (2012 in press).
+Galanter, P. (2012).
 Computational Aesthetic Evaluation: Past and Future.
 In J. McCormack & M. d'Inverno (Eds.), Computers and Creativity.
 Berlin: Springer.